Creating Discovery Rules

 3. Click the No Secret Selected link to choose a secret for the privileged account for ongoing use.

-25. Click to select the Assign a new specific password… selection button if you want all the new secrets to have the same password, which you can later change.
-Complete the following:
+23. Select the Assign a new specific password to all accounts option if you want all the new secrets to have the same password, which you can later change.

 This option will change the password on the remote machine for any newly discovered accounts.